enocom/samples-style-guide/content/en/_index.md

 `filePath` for an external file is acceptable, while an argument for the type of a file or a specific action is not.

-Any declared function arguments should iqnclude a no-arg, main method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
+Any declared function arguments should include a no-arg, main method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
 If the values for these variables need to be replaced by the user, be explicit that they are example values only.